Derived categories of Quot schemes on smooth curves and tautological bundles

 where the functor $\be_i : \DD_{\quot_{d} \times C} \rightarrow \DD_{\quot_{d+1}}$ is given by the same correspondence as the functor $\te_i : \DD_{\quot_{d}} \rightarrow \DD_{\quot_{d+1} \times C}$ of \eqref{eqn:e intro}.
 Thus, while the functor \eqref{eqn:functor intro compose} categorifies the element $\qe_{0}^{d_{0}} \qe_{1}^{d_1} \dots \qe_{r-1}^{d_{r-1}}$ of the shifted quantum loop group (see Definition \ref{def:quantum loop} for the notation), the functor \eqref{eqn:functor intro} categorifies the divided powers \eqref{eqn:divided powers}.

 \begin{remark} A semi-orthogonal decomposition of $\DD_{\quot_d}$ indexed by the same data was recently obtained in \cite{toda} by a different method, using categorical wall-crossing for the framed one-loop quiver and the machinery of windows and categorical Hall products.
-We expect that the decomposition of \cite{toda} matches ours up to relabeling and shifts, but do not prove this here, as the two constructions are of different flavor.
+It would be interesting to match the decomposition \cite{toda} with our geometrically explicit construction.

-We also note the interesting recent study \cite {tt, tevelev} of the derived category of the moduli space of rank 2 stable bundles on a smooth projective curve.
+In a curve context, we note also the recent semiorthogonal decomposition \cite{tt, tevelev} of the derived category of the moduli space of rank 2 stable vector bundles with odd determinant.
 We speculate that it may be possible to take $\quot_d$ and its derived category as a starting point when approaching the derived category of the moduli space $\mathsf M (r, d)$ of stable bundles of arbitrary coprime rank $r$ and degree $d$, building a parallel to the calculation \cite{bgl} of the Betti numbers of $\mathsf M(r,d)$.
 We leave this direction for future investigation.

+In higher dimensions, semiorthogonal decompositions of moduli spaces of sheaves are known in some cases, yet they are typically less transparent from a geometric point of view.
+For the Hilbert scheme of points on a surface for example, \cite{scala, krug2} work on the orbifold side of the Bridgeland-King-Reid equivalence \cite{bkr, haiman} and the geometry of the original Hilbert scheme is less manifest.
+Meanwhile, the recent work \cite{pt1, pt2, pt3, pt4, pt5, pt6} develops technically deep semiorthogonal decompositions in connection with categorified BPS invariants.
+The explicit representation theory and geometric potential for calculating the cohomology of natural tautological objects have not been explored yet.

 \end{remark}